-Jeffrey Rudkin will be receiving the 2022 MY HERO Teacher Award at the MY HERO 18th International Film Festival for his work on heroism and his ongoing stellar middle school student submissions to MY HERO Film Festival.
+Jeffrey Rudkin will be receiving the 2022 MY HERO Teacher Award at the MY HERO 18th International Film Festival for his work teaching heroism through film-making, and his ongoing stellar middle school student submissions to MY HERO Film Festival.
 Beloved by his students, Mr. Rudkin guides them to create short documentary films about “ordinary people doing heroic things.”

 “The study of heroes,” Rudkin told MY HERO, “gives the students role models to look up to.
 These are people who did things for other people.
 Especially unsung heroes, which require more research.
-The students discuss the stories of ordinary people doing heroic things and making the right choices and help the students to understand global world views.”
+The students discuss the stories of ordinary people doing heroic things and making the right choices, helping the students to understand global world views.”

 Rudkin is your educators’ educator.
 With teaching certifications in social studies, music, business, and technology, he directed band for four years and has coached football, wrestling, and track.
 He’s been teaching with Lora Bachelor Middle School (LBMS) in Bloomington, Indiana for thirty-one years.